 When have you uttered those four words, “Life is not fair?”
 How do you respond when that happens?
-Today is a Guest Post by Sally Philbrick Smith.
-In the following devotion, she discusses that issue:
+Today is a Guest Post by the late Sally Philbrick Smith.
+In the following devotion, she discussed that issue:

 Life Is Not Fair

 “Mother, you rocked my world when at age six you told me that life is not fair,” confided our adult daughter Carla.
 “That was the first life lesson that shocked me, and I’ve never forgotten it.
 Everything at our house was fair in my mind from the choice of cereals to chores.

 Every one of us could name a time when we felt that life has not been fair to us.
 My mother remembered to her deathbed the shame of being accused of cheating in front of her grade school class.
 I did not believe my mother was innocent just because she said that she was.
 No, I believed her because I knew my mother.
 I never saw her treat another person unkindly.
 If the check-out clerk gave her three cents too much, she would return it to the store.
 If I asked her to tell the person calling on the phone that I was not in, she refused.
 “I’m not lying for you, Sally.
 If you don’t want to talk to that person, you’d better run outside quickly.”
 I wish that I had a nickel today for every time that I was not “in” but ran “out” the door like blazes.